ChinmayGopal931/go-JSON-RPC/README.md

 ## Configuration

-The `config.yaml` file contains all necessary configuration for the server:
+The `config.yaml` file contains all necessary configuration for the server(Addresses will have to be manually set using the values from the deploy script):

 ```